Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ## Turn Tracker Token Settings

 We can make the Roll20 Turn Tracker a little more useful for playing with Hero's 12-segment turns using token actions.
-For full instructions on linking macros to tokens see the wiki at https://wiki.roll20.net/Linking_Tokens_to_Journals.
-For Hero System, I suggest making a new character called "Turn Token" or something similar.
+Make a new character called "Turn Token" or something similar.
 You can leave it as-is, but I'd suggest giving it a 12 Dexterity.
 Assign its avatar to some kind of informative image such at the clock face below.
 Drag it to the map to create a token.

 ![Hero Clock Token](/HeroSystem6eHeroic/images/HeroClockToken.png)